Koffi94/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/report-step6.md

-4. Send several request at http://demo.res.ch:8080/ with **wget** for example or use my script **requestGenerator.sh**, then open the page <http://demo.res.ch:8080/balancer-manager>
+4. Open several pages at http://demo.res.ch:8080/ with your browser web, then open the page <http://demo.res.ch:8080/balancer-manager> and refresh pages.

    ![](./images/Step6/test_balancer_manager.png)